Council provides a dual-bin waste and recycling service to your household.

-Bins for new homes can be ordered by contacting Council on 1300 005 872 or in person at either of Council's Offices at 26 Railway Street, Gatton or 9 Spicer Street, Laidley.
+Bins for new homes can be ordered by contacting Council on 1300 005 872 or in person at either of Council's Offices at 26 Railway Street, Gatton or 9 Spicer Street, Laidley, or via New Wheelie Bin Online Request.
 More information can be found on the Bins for new homes page.
 Fees apply for the wheelie bin collection service and are charged on the property rates.

-Additional bins can be ordered by completing the Wheelie Bin Application form which can be obtained via the Additional Bins page.
+Additional bins can be ordered by a land owner or an authorised representative by submitting an Additional Bins online request.
 Fees apply for additional wheelie bins and are charged on the property rates.

 If you have a broken or missing wheelie bin, please contact Council on 1300 005 872 to report this or alternatively fill in the Wheelie Bin Replacement online form via the Broken or stolen bins page.

 Contact Council on 1300 005 872 for the current financial year charges.

 Do you ever forget which day you are meant to put your wheelie bins out for collection?

 What Bin Day app is available for Lockyer Valley residents.

 You can also obtain a copy of the Recycling Calendar.
 You will need to know whether you are Week 1 or Week 2.
 Please contact Council on 1300 005 872 if you are unsure what Recycling Week your property is.

 Mapping Waste & Recycling find your collection